Gradient Estimation with Discrete Stein Operators: Experiments

 \subsection{Training hierarchical Bernoulli VAEs}

-To investigate the performance of \method when scaling to hierarchical discrete latent variable models, we follow \citet{disarm2020,yin2018arm} to train VAEs with 2/3/4 stochastic layers, each of which consists of $200$ Bernoulli variables.
+To investigate the performance of \method when scaling to hierarchical discrete latent variable models, we follow DisARM~\citep{disarm2020,yin2018arm} to train VAEs with 2/3/4 stochastic layers, each of which consists of $200$ Bernoulli variables.
 We set $K = 2$ and compare our estimator with DisARM and Double CV on dynamically binarized MNIST, Fashion-MNIST, and Omniglot.
-For each stochastic layer, we use a different control variate network which has the same architecture as those in our VAE experiments from the previous section.
+For each stochastic layer, we use a different CV network which has the same architecture as those in our VAE experiments from the previous section.
 More details are presented in \cref{app:exp-details}.

-We plot the results on VAEs with four stochastic layers in \cref{fig:dyn-4-layer-K2}.
-The results for two and three stochastic layers can be found in the Appendix. \method generally achieves the best training ELBOs.
+We plot the results on VAEs with four stochastic layers on Fashion-MNIST in \cref{fig:dyn-fashion-4-layer-K2}.
+The results for other datasets and for 2 and 3 stochastic layers can be found in \cref{sec:additional-results}. \method generally achieves the best training ELBOs.
 One difference we noticed when comparing the variance results with those obtained from single-stochastic-layer VAEs is that these estimators have very different behaviors towards the beginning and the end of training.
-Double CV starts with lower variance than DisARM, but the gap diminishes after around 100K steps and DisARM start to perform better as the training proceeds.
-In contrast, \method has the lowest variance in both phases with the only exception on Omniglot, where DisARM overtakes it in the long run.
+For example, in \cref{fig:dyn-fashion-4-layer-K2}, Double CV starts with lower variance than DisARM, but the gap diminishes after around 100K steps, and DisARM start to perform better as the training proceeds.
+In contrast, \method has the lowest variance in both phases for all datasets save Omniglot, where DisARM overtakes it in the long run.